 Phuket Elephant Sanctuary is the first of its kind on the island, having adopted our ‘Saddle Off’ model, based on the compassionate treatment of elephants.
 Set on 30 acres of lush jungle bordering Khao Phra National Park, the sanctuary provides a peaceful home to eight lucky elephants relishing their retirement from an arduous life in the logging industry, elephant riding, and performing tricks in shows.
 At the sanctuary, you will have the opportunity to learn about the elephants through observing them interacting with each other in a beautiful setting with the freedom to forage and express their natural instincts.
 By visiting this project you are supporting a more evolved, sustainable form of elephant tourism, where the focus is on the well-being of the elephants living at the sanctuary.

-Samui Elephant Haven (SEH) opened in August 2018 and is the ‘sister’ project of Samui Elephant Sanctuary.
-This project follows in the footsteps of its predecessor, and under the ‘Saddle Off’ model, provides a safe haven on Koh Samui for a small herd of elephants rescued from street begging, elephant riding, and giving performances.
+Samui Elephant Haven (SEH) opened in August 2018 under the ‘Saddle Off’ model and provides a safe haven on Koh Samui for a small herd of elephants rescued from street begging, elephant riding, and giving performances.
 Both morning and afternoon tours are offered, providing guests with a heartwarming experience being among elephants in nature with consideration to their well-being.
-Guests to Samui Elephant Haven get to learn about elephants while feeding them and observing their spontaneous behavior – playing together in their custom built pool and mud pit, communicating with each other using vocalizations and their trunks, as well as foraging while roaming the tropical grounds.
-The goal of this project is to provide a caring home for elephants where visitors can come and experience the majesty of these extraordinary animals in natural surroundings.
+Guests to Samui Elephant Haven will have the opportunity to learn about elephants while feeding them and observing their spontaneous behavior – playing together in their custom built pool and mud pit, communicating with each other using vocalizations and their trunks, as well as foraging while roaming the tropical grounds.
+This project aims to provide a caring home for elephants where visitors can come and experience the majesty of these extraordinary animals in more natural surroundings.

 Located on 12 acres of protected jungle, Phuket Elephant Park provides a happy home to a small herd of elephants rescued from a difficult life of logging, elephant riding, and performing in shows.
 At the Park, the elephants are free to roam and socialize with limited human interaction.
 In this environment, the elephants can relax and recover their natural instincts - free of the saddle or the expectation to perform for the amusement of tourists.
 Guests have the opportunity to observe the elephants enjoying their new lives — interacting, bathing, and foraging in the jungle — as well as feed them fruit and vegetables.
 Joining a small group, accompanied by a tour guide, visitors to Phuket Elephant Park will enjoy a memorable experience learning about elephants while observing them in a beautiful natural habitat.